amp templates

 Quantum computing and sensing with spins

 Our interest lie in the physics of spin-based quantum computing platforms.
 We work on electrostatically-gated quantum dot qubits, donor-based spin qubits and spin qubits coupled via circuit quantum electrodynamics.
-We also work on spin-based magnetometers as quantum sensors.
-Some of our representative research work in these areas are:
+Some of our representative research work are:

 Mobirise